Trent Bridge

 A reminder of your package benefits:

-• Premium seating in the middle tier of the Radcliffe Road Stand (level 3 of the Radcliffe Road Stand)
+• Premium seating in the middle tier of the Radcliffe Road stand

-• Entry into the Sobers Hall chill-out space before and during the match (level 2 of the Radcliffe Road Stand)
+• Entry to the Hadlee Hall chill-out space before and during the match

 The Hundred Club